-What I still enjoy about the movie to this day is the several moments in the film where Brooks manipulates the “fourth wall,” a technique from dramatic arts.
+What I still enjoy about the movie to this day, is the several moments in the film where Brooks manipulates the “fourth wall,” a technique from dramatic arts.
 If not familiar, the fourth wall is that imaginary “wall” at the front of the stage in traditional theater.
 The audience views the action in the play through this so-called wall with the characters on stage having no direct contact with them.
-But when the actors speak directly to the audience or acknowledge their presence it’s called “breaking the fourth wall,” and Brooks does so repeatedly throughout the movie.
+But when the actors speak directly to the audience or acknowledge their presence, it’s called “breaking the fourth wall,” and Brooks does so repeatedly throughout the movie.
 Exhibit “A” is Harvey Korman’s character Hedley Lamarr droning on in soliloquy, evilly plotting the downfall the town of Rock Ridge.
-Eventually he turns directly to the camera and says, “Why am I asking you?”
-But it’s really at the end of the movie during the big fight scene when the plot falls completely apart with the cast ending up brawling on the streets of then contemporary Burbank outside the Warner Brothers studio; the main characters then meet up at Mann’s Oriental Theater for the decisive good guy/bad guy show down.
-Afterwards Little and Wilders go back inside the theater to watch themselves in the end of the premiere of what is the finished movie as they ride off into the sunset not on horseback—but in a chauffeured limousine.
+Eventually, he turns directly to the camera and says, “Why am I asking you?”
+It’s really at the end of the movie during the big fight scene, when the plot falls completely apart with the cast ending up brawling on the streets of then contemporary Burbank outside the Warner Brothers studio.
+In the finale, the main characters then meet up at Mann’s Oriental Theater for the decisive good guy/bad guy show down.
+Afterwards, Little and Wilders go back inside the theater to watch themselves in the end of the premiere of what is the finished movie, as they ride off into the sunset not on horseback—but in a chauffeured limousine.

 Other favorite “movie” moments in Blazing Saddles?
-Too many to mention but Mongo riding into Rock Ridge bareback on a Brahma bull and then punching out a horse comes to mind along with Lili von Shtup’s spirited rendition of the song “I’m Tired,” accompanied by a chorus of strapping young lads resplendent in WWI German military outfits complete with Kaiser helmets and rifles.
-But as a musician perhaps my favorite moment in the movie has no dialogue at all; it simply follows the newly minted sheriff Bart (Cleavon Little) bedecked in Gucci on his way to Rock Ridge with Count Basie’s “April in Paris” playing in the background.
-And as we watch Little riding on a beautiful palomino the camera shifts to show Basie and his band set up and actually playing the song in the mesquite panorama.
-Little rides over to Basie and they high-five.
+Too many to mention, but Mongo riding into Rock Ridge bareback on a Brahma bull and then punching out a horse comes to mind, along with Lili von Shtup’s spirited rendition of the song “I’m Tired,” accompanied by a chorus of strapping young lads resplendent in WWI German military outfits complete with Kaiser helmets and rifles.
+As a musician, perhaps my favorite moment in the movie has no dialogue at all; it simply follows the newly minted sheriff Bart (Cleavon Little) bedecked in Gucci, on his way to Rock Ridge with Count Basie’s “April in Paris” playing in the background.
+As we watch, sheriff Bart riding on a beautiful palomino through the scrub, the camera shifts to show Basie and his band set up and actually playing the song in the mesquite panorama.
+Little then rides over to Basie and they high-five.
 Brilliant!

-Like all great comedies Blazing Saddles is a movie filled with brilliant lines.
-But hidden among this vast field of comic gems are huge social themes/issues and life lessons.
+Like all great comedies, Blazing Saddles is a movie filled with brilliant lines.
+Hidden among this vast field of comic gems are huge social themes/issues and life lessons.
 Inadvertent?
-I’d like to think it was completely intentional on Brooks’ and the other writers’ part and if I somehow ever get the chance to meet him I will ask exactly that.
+I’d like to think it was completely intentional on the part of Brooks’ and the other writers.
+If I somehow ever get the chance to meet him, I will ask exactly that.
 Here are some of my favorite lines from the movie and the lessons I learned from them.

 1. Lili von Shtup: "A wed wose.
 How womantic."